Marc Angel: Education

 Angel attended the University of Vienna between 1984-1988 and earned a degree (Mag.
 Phil.) as a translator for German, French and English.
 Thereafter he continued his tourism economy studies at the Vienna University of Economics and Business between 1988 and 1990.

 Work experience

-Between 1990 and 2004 Angel taught in Luxembourg hotel and tourism management school.
+Between 1990 and 2004 Angel taught at Luxembourg's hotel and tourism management school.

 Political career

+Early beginnings

+Angel started his political career in the Luxembourg City Council as its Member between 1994 and 2020.